 Tooth and gum disease can increase the chances of a peritonsillar abscess forming, as can smoking — more good reasons to brush your teeth and avoid cigarettes.

-Often the first sign of a peritonsillar abscess is a sore throat.
-As the abscess develops, other symptoms will start to appear.
-Some of the most common ones include:
+Often, the first sign of a peritonsillar abscess is a sore throat.
+As the abscess develops, other symptoms will appear.
+The most common ones include:

-A peritonsillar abscess that goes untreated for a long period of time can lead to serious complications —for example, the infection may extend into the jaw, neck, and chest, or someone might develop pneumonia.
+A peritonsillar abscess that goes untreated for a long period of time can lead to serious complications —for example, the infection may extend into the jaw, neck, and chest, or even the lungs, which can lead to pneumonia.